lughnoone/Notes/FreeBSD_Thinkpad_x230_plus_Tips.md

 pkg install sudo
 visudo
 ```
-in the editor uncomment the ligne authorizing all users part of `wheel` groups as sudoers.
+In the editor uncomment the ligne authorizing all users part of `wheel` groups as sudoers.

 Then give the wheel group to expected user:
 ```